christophscheuch/website/content/authors/admin/_index.md

 ---
 I recently joined [wikifolio](https://www.wikifolio.com) as Head of Business Intelligence and Data Science.

-I also just graduated from the [Vienna Graduate School of Finance](https://www.vgsf.ac.at/) where my research focused on the economics of technological innovations in the financial sector.
+Before joining wikifolio, I graduated from the [Vienna Graduate School of Finance](https://www.vgsf.ac.at/) where my research focused on the economics of technological innovations in the financial sector.
 One of my papers shows how blockchain-based settlement introduces limits to arbitrage in cross-market trading.
 In another paper, I analyze how consumers react to the introduction of overdraft facilities through a mobile banking app.
 In my solo-authored paper, I investigate the potential of crowdfunding mechanisms to elicit demand information and improve the screening of viable projects under different valuation structures.

-Before starting my PhD studies, I was a research assistant in the field of labor economics at the [Institute for Advanced Studies](https://www.ihs.ac.at/de/) and an intern at [Ithuba Capital](https://www.ithubacapital.com/home.html) and the Austrian [Financial Market Authority](https://www.fma.gv.at/).